jinhanbai/ttt/README.md

 Very basic implementation of a 1v1 tictactoe game.
+Feel free to commit any changes.